DIY Kids: Tabletop Puppet Theatre for under $5

 DIY Kids Tabletop Puppet Theatre for Under $5

-1. This project requires one medium sized box, I used a book packing box.
+• One medium sized box, I used a book packing box

 2. Use a utility knife to cut along your marked lines.
 I cut the front and both sides and left a small lip along the back to stop the box from collapsing.